Hautaklyttn/progDocs/docs/articles/tcl.md

 ```
 *\<type\>* is: 'bstr', 'error', 'bool', 'variant', 'decimal', 'i1', 'ui1', 'ui2', 'ui4', 'i8', 'ui8', int, 'uint'
 *\<data\>* is the data to be converted.

 &nbsp;

+<a name="ch1-5"></a>
+### 1.5 Tcl modules (.tm files)
+In brief , "modules" is a vastly simplified approach to software packaging.
+A Tcl module is a package in a single file that can be sourced/imported.
+There is no 'pkgIndex.tcl' file.
+The package name and version are expressed in the module filename itself, so e.g. for a package 'foo' with version 3.14 the file must be named `foo-3.14.tm`.

+What are the benefits?
+- simplified deployment of packages (with some necessary formalization of layout)
+- speed: no filesystem search in subdirectories of '$auto_path' directories
+- speed: no need to read/parse 'pkgIndex.tcl'

+**Beispiel:** Import von 'fileutil' (*fileutil-1.14.x.tm*)

+- zu finden unter "...\Tcl\lib\teapot\package\tcl\teapot\tcl8\8.2\fileutil-1.14.8.tm"
+- .tm files können durch bekanntmachen ihres Ordners importiert werden:
+  `::tcl::tm::path add <path>`
+  \<path\>: der oben genannte absolute Pfad **ohne** den Dateinamen (*.tm)
+- Import der Funktionalität dann mit
+  `package require fileutil`
+  (=> Output: '1.14.8')

+&nbsp;